 - 1. On the Review location events tab, click Get events. - 2.
-Retrieve the required location events, as described in Getting Location Events on page 57. - 3.
+Retrieve the required location events, as described in Getting Location Events on page 65. - 3.
 Click Export, and then save the location events as a .ubievents file.

-Chapter 13: Viewing Trace Messages
+Viewing Trace Messages

 Trace messages provide information about the performance of your D4 RTLS.
-These are described in detail in DIMENSION4 trace messages in the DIMENSION4 website at https://www.ubisenseDIMENSION4.com.
+These are described in detail in DIMENSION4 trace messages.

-Chapter 14: Replacing the Infrastructure
+Replacing the Infrastructure